English Learners Guidelines

 - Has been performing at or above grade level in reading and math on a state test or nationally normed standardized test provided that this test was not administered with any EL accommodations.

-If a student has a screener or English language proficiency assessment score from another school district that is older than 12 months and it is the most recent score, the screener must be administered by BPS and entered into SIS.
+If a student has a screener or English language proficiency assessment score from another school district that is older than 12 months and it is the most recent score, the screener must be administered by BPS101 and entered into SIS.
 The overall performance on the screener will identify the student’s English language proficiency level for proper placement in a bilingual education program or the general program of instruction.

 Refer to “Incoming Transferring Student Identification and Placement” chart for further information.